 - In Snow Crash, America is just a stub-state, existing in the cracks between independent corporate domains.

-- The Man In The High Castle, by Philip K Dick.
-America loses World War II and is divvied up by the Axis powers.
+- The Man in the High Castle, by Philip K. Dick.
+America loses World War II and is divided up by the Axis powers.

 - Sprawl Trilogy.
-Because of Gibson's love of the incredibly vague description, it's not certain, but the U.S Government has been destroyed and most of the U.S outside the Sprawl is implied to be very, very unpleasant.
+Because of Gibson's love of the incredibly vague description, it's not certain, but the US Government has been destroyed following a financial collapse (ironically similar to what happened to the Soviet Union after the books were written).
+The most frequently seen part is the Boston-Atlanta Metropolitan Area or "The Sprawl", and most of the US outside the Sprawl is implied to be very, very unpleasant.

-- In Parable Of The Sower the United States has collapsed into a dystopia filled with gangs, prostitution and slavery.
-(It's set in a Twenty Minutes into the Future California)
+- In Parable of the Sower the United States has collapsed into a dystopia filled with gangs, prostitution and slavery.
+(It's set in a 20 Minutes into the Future California)

-- In Whitley Strieber's Warday, the US and USSR engage in a limited nuclear exchange; years later, the US is a third world nation slowly balkanizing into separate countries.
+- In Whitley Strieber and James Kunetka's Warday, the US and USSR engage in a limited nuclear exchange; years later, the US is a third world nation slowly balkanizing into separate countries.